haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 You should create a branch from `master` for your custom code, extensions and modules, and third party integrations.
 We provide a full Integration environment for testing your code in the cloud.

 When you push your code from your local workspace to the remote repository, a series of checks and code validation completes prior to build and deploy scripts.
-The built-in Git server checks what you are pushing and makes changes.
-For example, you may want to add an Elasticsearch instance.
+The built-in Git server checks what you are pushing and makes changes. 例如， you may want to add an Elasticsearch instance.
 The built-in Git server detects this and verifies that the topology of your cluster is modified to your new needs.

 If you have a syntax error in a configuration file, our Git server refuses the push.
 For details, see [Protective Block]({{ page.baseurl }}/cloud/live/live-prot.html).